Plastic ban yet to be implemented in Guwahati

 “I have heard that an order has been issued regarding plastic ban by the government of Assam and I have already entrusted one officer to see what powers can be exercised by the GMC in this connection and the rules regarding the same.
 We are considering it after clarification of the relevant roles,” informed Malakar.

-Further, the deputy commissioner of Kamrup (Metro) district was not aware of the ban on plastic and polythene and said that he had not received or seen the notification yet.
+Further, the deputy commissioner of Kamrup (Metro) district was also not aware of the ban on plastic and polythene and said that he had not received or seen the notification as yet.

-On the other hand, a senior official of the Pollution Control Board of Assam confirmed that the notice was authentic.
+On the other hand, a senior official of the Pollution Control Board of Assam confirmed that the notice was authentic and had been issued by the government on April 29.

 Further, the traders of Fancy Bazar, too, were unaware of the ban issued by the government.